Republic: Elections

-In liberal democracies, presidents are elected, either directly by the people or indirectly by a parliament or council.
-Typically in presidential and semi-presidential systems the president is directly elected by the people, or is indirectly elected as done in the United States.
-In that country the president is officially elected by an electoral college, chosen by the States, all of which do so by direct election of the electors.
-The indirect election of the president through the electoral college conforms to the concept of republic as one with a system of indirect election.
+In democracies, presidents are elected, either directly by the people or indirectly by a parliament or council.
+Typically in presidential and semi-presidential systems the president is directly elected by the people or is indirectly elected as done in the United States.
+In that country, the president is officially elected by an electoral college, chosen by the States.
+All U.S. States have chosen electors by popular election since 1832.
+The indirect election of the president through the electoral college conforms to the concept of the republic as one with a system of indirect election.
 In the opinion of some, direct election confers legitimacy upon the president and gives the office much of its political power.
 However, this concept of legitimacy differs from that expressed in the United States Constitution which established the legitimacy of the United States president as resulting from the signing of the Constitution by nine states.
 The idea that direct election is required for legitimacy also contradicts the spirit of the Great Compromise, whose actual result was manifest in the clause that provides voters in smaller states with more representation in presidential selection than those in large states; for example citizens of Wyoming in 2016 had 3.6 times as much electoral vote representation as citizens of California.

-In states with a parliamentary system the president is usually elected by the parliament.
-This indirect election subordinates the president to the parliament, and also gives the president limited legitimacy and turns most presidential powers into reserve powers that can only be exercised under rare circumstance.
+In states with a parliamentary system, the president is usually elected by the parliament.
+This indirect election subordinates the president to the parliament, and also gives the president limited legitimacy and turns most presidential powers into reserve powers that can only be exercised under rare circumstances.
 There are exceptions where elected presidents have only ceremonial powers, such as in Ireland.